Capturing Creative Cognition and Emotions using Facial Expressions

 Markov Chain models are used to predict, estimate, or guess the result of an event based on the preceding event.

-The event here refers to the
+The event here refers to the stage of the Creative Process.

 The image here is for representational purposes only and does not contain the actual diagram of the analysis